quii/learn-go-with-tests/math.md

 We could make adjustments to this if we needed to (like changing the name of the struct to `SVG`) but it's definitely good enough to start us off.
-Paste the struct into the `clockface_test` file and let's write a test with it:
+Paste the struct into the `clockface_assembly_test` file and let's write a test with it:

 ```go
 func TestSVGWriterAtMidnight(t *testing.T) {